Diora-Network/docs/docs/dapp/gas.md

 - 30% of all gas fees go to treasury split 50/50 with DioraDAO & on-chain treasury

 From the developer perspective, a contract receives a 50% rebate on all gas paid.
-From the masternode perspective, deferring a portion of rewards in the near term effectively drives transaction volumes, fees, and increases the value of the underlying network in the future.
+From the Masternode perspective, deferring a portion of rewards in the near term effectively drives transaction volumes, fees, and increases the value of the underlying network in the future.

 It would not be profitable for an attacker to spam transactions on the network as gas rebates recoup only part of the fees paid (50%).
 As an additional safeguard against potential abuse and to prevent the deployment of spam contracts, gas fees are higher for uploading new contracts than for routine transactions.
 Gas fees are still sufficiently low to allow smaller projects to upload contracts.